 Upon completion of the Leaving Certificate examinations, points are awarded to students based on the grades they achieve in the Leaving Certificate examinations (see Table 1).
 The number of points achieved by a student is a major factor in determining the courses to which the student may gain entry in tertiary level education.
-To boost the numbers of students opting to study mathematics at Higher Level at Senior Cycle, 25 bonus points were awarded to students who achieved a grade D3, the lowest passing grade, or above in Higher Level

-Leaving Certificate mathematics examinations each year from 2012 onwards.
+To boost the numbers of students opting to study mathematics at Higher Level at Senior Cycle, 25 bonus points were awarded to students who achieved a grade D3, the lowest passing grade, or above in Higher Level Leaving Certificate mathematics examinations each year from 2012 onwards.
 This meant that students could achieve a maximum of 125 points in mathematics at Higher Level in the Leaving Certificate, compared to a maximum of 100 points for all other subjects.

-Table 1.
-Points awarded for grades achieved in Leaving Certificate examinations.
-Note: HA1 represents an A1 grade at Higher Level; OB3 represents a B3 grade at Ordinary Level.
+represents an A1 grade at Higher Level; OB3 represents a B3 grade at Ordinary Level.